Mechsoft-Limited/iniswap-document/contact-us/business-partnerships.md

 ### How can I add my token to the default list?

 The top 100 list is generated according to the highest volume for a specific period of time.
-As for the Extended list: projects hosting Farms will usually be added, and other tokens chosen by iniswap core team may also be added.
+As for the Extended list: projects hosting Farms will usually be added, and other tokens chosen by Iniswap core team may also be added.

 We don’t take applications for these lists.
 Users can still add your token manually by entering its contract address.

 ### How can I add my token's logo/icon?

-Please add your icon to Trust Wallet’s assets repo, which iniswap references: [https://github.com/trustwallet/assets](https://github.com/trustwallet/assets)
+Please add your icon to Trust Wallet’s assets repo, which Iniswap references: [https://github.com/trustwallet/assets](https://github.com/trustwallet/assets)

 ### Someone made a fake copy of my token!
 Can you block it?